baileyherbert/svelte-vite-starter/README.md

 ### Babel customization

-Production builds are compiled with Babel automatically.
-If you wish to disable it, edit the `vite.config.ts` file:
+Production builds are transpiled with Babel automatically.
+If you wish to disable this, edit the `vite.config.ts` file:

 ```ts
 const useBabel = false;